Students - 2020/21 Privacy Notice

 Special categories of personal data

 The University processes your information for different reasons in different circumstances.
-You can see a table providing examples of those purposes and information on why that is lawful on the University's Data Protection page.
+You can see a table providing examples of those purposes and information on why that is lawful online on the University's Data Protection page.
 In general, the University asserts that the processing of your personal data is lawful because:

-- it is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract (your acceptance of the University's Terms and Conditions of Registration).
+- it is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract (ie your acceptance of the University’s Terms and Conditions of Registration).
 Please note that it is impossible for the University to matriculate you as a student and provide you with your University education without processing your personal information

 From time to time, the University may also process your personal data because:

 - you have given consent to the processing of your personal data for one or more specific purposes